 - Workplaces that are inherently dangerous, especially construction sites

 If any of these conditions exist on a property, the owner is required to fix them as soon as they are reasonably able, as well as notify visitors of the dangerous conditions.

-Proving Negligence in Slip-and-Fall Accidents in Nebraska
+Proving Negligence in Nebraska Premises Liability Cases

-In order for a slip-and-fall accident claim to be a success, three important factors will need to be established.
+In order for a premises liability claim to be a success, three important factors will need to be established.
 It will need to be proven that someone created the dangerous condition and that the property owner knew about the condition yet failed to take action to repair or change it.
 Third, it will need to be shown that the property owner had a reasonable amount of time to know about the condition and then repair it.

 If you have been injured in an accident you believe was due to a property owner’s negligence, contact Cullan & Cullan LLC.
-Our Nebraska personal injury attorneys are also physicians, and we can carefully analyze the medical records of your injury as well as help you determine whether you have a meritorious claim.
+Our Nebraska premises liability attorneys are also physicians, and we can carefully analyze the medical records of your injury as well as help you determine whether you have a meritorious claim.